Johnlon/integrated-circuit-tester/README.md

 This software accompanies a hardware design for an integrated circuit tester.

-Hardware design and pcbcan be found on EasyEda : https://easyeda.com/john.lonergan.sharing/integrated-circuit-tester
+Hardware design and PCB can be found on EasyEda : https://easyeda.com/john.lonergan.sharing/integrated-circuit-tester

 **Unusual features of this implementation**:
 - verifies correct functioning of tristate outputs